 “I mean to say…Miller, is it?…you misunderstand me.
 I haven’t come here expecting to be given a room.
-I’m only waiting.”
+I am only waiting.”

-Miller puffed out air in exasperation, left his station behind the roll-top and confronted Mulhall, indicating this and that with jabs of his pocket watch.
+Miller puffed air through cheeks in exasperation, left his station behind the desk and confronted Mulhall, indicating this and that with jabs of his pocket watch.

 “Did I say, or did I say, we don’t allow no one to loiter in the lobby?”